realmorg/realm/apps/web/src/pages/docs/extras/ssr.md

 Through the utilization of custom elements in Realm and adhering to SEO best practices, you can create web applications that offer both efficient rendering and SEO-friendly characteristics.
 The combination of client-side rendering and mindful design choices regarding the placement of custom elements can contribute to a seamless user experience while ensuring good search engine visibility.

 As you knew Realm is utilizing the native DOM instead of a virtual DOM, bringing us back to the era of direct DOM manipulation.
+So, it's kind of useless to use SSR in Realm.

+But DOM manipulation is not as bad as it sounds.
+It's just a matter of how you use it.
+In the past, we used to do DOM manipulation in a very inefficient way.
 However, we have seen significant advancements in tooling and a more evolved mindset since then.
 With improved Web Standards, we now have better support for efficient DOM manipulation.

 Our mindset has also shifted towards a modular and component-based approach, focusing on reusability and declarative programming.

+As the father of Realm I'll says it loud: If it's a frontend, do it on the client-side.

 Remember our slogan: "Realm is designed for developers who prioritize fast product delivery."